merlinepedra25/LOKI/docs/sources/configuration/reference.md

       [prefix: <string> | default = "collectors/"]

       # Configures the Consul client.
-      # The CLI flags prefix for this block config is: ruler.ring
+      # The CLI flags prefix for this block config is: index-gateway.ring
       [consul: <consul_config>]

       # Configures the etcd client.
-      # The CLI flags prefix for this block config is: ruler.ring
+      # The CLI flags prefix for this block config is: index-gateway.ring
       [etcd: <etcd_config>]

       multi: